wpoosanguansit/clojure-smalltalk-scala/clojure/eighthlight/README.md

 # eighthlight

-A Clojure library designed to ... well, that part is up to you.
+This is to solve the card game puzzle.

 ## Usage

-FIXME
+lein run -f <path to the file>

 ## License

-Copyright © 2015 FIXME
+Copyright © 2015

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.